klapierre/codominance2/README.md

 1. Install R version 4.5.2 or later
 2. Run code in numeric order, pulling from the test data housed within the peer review repository

+Install time for the R software is likely 5 minutes or less on a typical computer.
+Code repository download is less than 1 minute on a typical computer.

 ## Demo
 1. Run R scripts in numerical order (see detailed file description in table below):
    - All necessary test data are included in the repository's data folder.